petrstepanov/petrstepanov.github.io/static/petr-stepanov-ms.md

 Summary of Qualifications
 -------------------------

-* More than 7 years of experience in GUI desktop software development for data analysis and statistics (C++, ROOT, Qt, Java, Python).
+* More than 7 years of experience in GUI desktop software development for data analysis and statistics (C++, ROOT, Qt, Java, Python, Wolfram Mathematica).
-* Solid background in Geant4 particle simulations software.
+* Solid background in Geant4 Monte-Carlo simulation software.
 Developed Geant4-based programs for applications in high-energy physics and photonics research (EIC, NPS).
 * Experience with delivering production ready software for the High-Performance Computing (HPC) environments.
 * Strong materials science skills.
 Defect characterization, porosity studies in bulk materials (with crystal structure and nano-powders).
 * Over 5 years of hands-on experience with data acquisition setups and numerous fast electronic modules (ORTEC, Canberra, Tektronix).